Puppies don’t come with an owner’s manual, which can make it hard to determine what’s normal and what isn’t.

 These are milder conditions that can happen to your dog which may not necessitate an immediate trip to the vet.

-In such cases, you can continue observing your dog for a few days, let it get plenty of rest, make sure it is well fed, and give it lots of water to stay hydrated.
+In such cases, you can continue observing your dog for a few days, let it get plenty of rest, make sure it is well-fed (don’t make the mistake of giving it adult dog food!), and give it lots of water to stay hydrated.

 All of these will make it much more comfortable for your dog while it deals with the issues.